Victor Robles Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The 7.9 strikeouts per nine innings put together by the Rockies pitching staff ranks 23rd in MLB.
+- The Rockies pitching staff is 24th in MLB with a collective 7.9 strikeouts per nine innings.

-- The Rockies have a 5.76 team ERA that ranks 25th among all MLB pitching staffs.
+- The Rockies have a 4.88 team ERA that ranks 19th across all league pitching staffs.

-- The Rockies are sending Freeland (1-0) out for his second start of the season.
+- Urena (0-1) starts for the Rockies, his second of the season.

-- In his last time out on Saturday, the left-hander threw six scoreless innings against the San Diego Padres while surrendering three hits.
+- His most recent appearance was out of the bullpen on Sunday when the right-hander threw 2/3 innings against the San Diego Padres while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.